Create FGDC CSDGM metadata

 • Metadata Contact—Click New Contact if an appropriate contact isn't listed in the drop-down list and available to be loaded onto the page.
 Click Point of Contact in the Role drop-down list.
 Click New Contact Information, and specify how to contact that person.

-• Contact Information Primary Person or Organization—Type a name in the Name or Organization text box.
+• Metadata Contact, Contact Person Primary or Contact Organization Primary—Type a name in the Name or Organization text box.
 If both are provided, the organization is considered the primary contact.

-• Contact Information Address—Select an Address Type from the drop-down list.
-Type a City, State, and Postal Code in the appropriate text boxes.
+• Metadata Contact, Contact Address—Select an Address Type option from the drop-down list.
+Type City, State, and Postal Code text in the appropriate text boxes.
 Type a street address in the Address text box if appropriate.

-• Contact Information Voice Telephone—Type a phone number in the Phone text box.
+• Metadata Contact, Contact Voice Telephone—Type a phone number in the Phone text box.

 Resource > Details